Chapter 4 Nonlinear Dynamics in One Dimension

 theme_minimal() +

-# Create trajectory plot
+# Trajectory plot

 trajectory_plot <- ggplot(trajectory_data, aes(x = time, y = N, color = initial)) +

-geom_line(size = 1) +
+geom_line(linewidth = 1) +

 geom_hline(yintercept = K, linetype = "dashed", alpha = 0.7) +

-annotate("text", x = 15, y = K+5, label = paste("Carrying Capacity =", K)) +
+annotate("text", x = 15, y = K + 5, label = paste("Carrying Capacity =", K)) +

 labs(